 The membership panel is a list of chartered members only.

-- Genetic, molecular genetic, epigenetic and developmental regulation of aging and longevity.
+- Genetic, molecular, epigenetic and developmental regulation of aging and longevity.

-- Metabolic and physiologic regulation of healthspan and lifespan: caloric/dietary restriction; nutrient sensing/signaling; mammalian target of rapamycin (mTOR); sirtuins; insulin/IGF/GH pathways; mitochondria function; systems biology; biologic clock and aging
+- Metabolic and physiologic regulation of healthspan and lifespan: caloric/dietary restriction; nutrient sensing/signaling; cross talk among tissues to affect organismal longevity; mammalian target of rapamycin (mTOR); sirtuins; insulin/IGF/GH pathways; mitochondria function; systems biology; circadian clocks and aging.

-- Genome surveillance, proteostasis and aging: oxidative damage; antioxidant defenses; stress responses; mitochondrial dysfunction; DNA damage/repair; telomere maintenance; protein damage/misfolding/aggregation and proteasome-mediated degradation; autophagy; apoptosis.
+- Genome surveillance, proteostasis and aging: oxidative damage; antioxidant defenses; stress responses; mitochondrial dysfunction; DNA damage/repair; telomere dysfunction; epigenetic clocks; protein damage/misfolding/aggregation and proteasome-mediated degradation; autophagy; apoptosis.

-- Tissue/organ aging, regeneration and repair: inflammation; immunosenescence; sarcopenia; cardiovascular aging; neurodegeneration; roles of adult stem cells in replacement/repair of aging/damaged tissue; aging of stem cells and their niche; aging of tissue microenvironment.
+- Tissue/organ aging, regeneration and repair: roles of adult stem cells in replacement/repair of aging/damaged tissue; aging of stem cells and their niche; aging of tissue microenvironment; sarcopenia; neurodegeneration.

 - Progeroid syndromes: Werner Syndrome, Hutchinson Gilford Progeria Syndrome; laminopathies